Frequently Asked Questions

 What types of activities are there to do?

-Our care and activities staffs are dedicated to providing residents with a sense of purpose.
+Our care and activities staffs provide residents with a sense of purpose.
 We coordinate individual and group activities based on personal history, interests, and special needs, with the goal of making a everyone's days meaningful and purposeful.

 Can residents request events or activities?